Guild of One-Name Studies

 Standard genealogical websites will be useful for Baldacchino migrants, including most notably https://www.ancestry.com/, https://www.familysearch.org/ and https://www.findmypast.co.uk/. http://www.geneanum.com/ appears to hold unique and substantial information on Baldacchinos in Tunisia and France. https://en.geneanet.org/ holds substantial archival and family tree information on Baldacchinos in Malta, Algeria, France and other locations.
 Australian and New Zealand sources, extensively available online, will be useful but much Maltese migration took place to these locations in the latter half of the 20th century and data protection laws may make this part of the research challenging, so contacts will be important.
 We would welcome information on Italian, French, German, Argentinian and northern Africa sources, including archival collections and family trees.

-The Guild's DNA Advisor Susan Meates has set up a Baldacchino DNA Project for us at Family Tree DNA and Mark's DNA test results should be available shortly.
+The Guild's DNA Advisor Susan Meates has set up a Baldacchino DNA Project for us at Family Tree DNA and my husband Mark has made his DNA results available through the project.
 See https://www.familytreedna.com/public/Baldacchino.
 We invite anyone with an interest to get in touch with us and we encourage males with the Baldacchino surname to participate in y-37 (or higher) DNA testing.
 We have also joined the Malta DNA Project at Family Tree DNA which is investigating all Maltese surnames.
 It currently has over 300 members and we hope that it will help us to further understand results for the Baldacchino surname.

 You may find our other Guild websites of interest: